Semi-Supervised Learning of Classifiers from a Statistical Perspective: A Brief Review: Full likelihood approach in case of non-ignorable MAR labels

-We now consider the estimation of the Bayes' classifier as given by (\ref{eq:4}) under the two-class homoscedastic normal model (\ref{eq:3}).
-Here we adopt the missing-label mechanism as proposed in Section whereby the probability $q(\by_j;\bPsi)$ of the feature vector $\by_j$ having a missing label, that is, $m_j=1$, is specified by the logistic model (\ref{eq:21}).
+We now consider in the case of non-ignorable missing class labels the estimation of the Bayes' classifier as given by (\ref{eq:4}) under the two-class homoscedastic normal model (\ref{eq:3}).
+We adopt the missing-label mechanism as proposed in Section 8 whereby the probability $q(\by_j;\bPsi)$ of the feature vector $\by_j$ having a missing label $(m_j=1)$, is specified by the logistic model (\ref{eq:21}).
+Thus the missingness is non-ignorable as this probability now depends also on $\btheta$, and hence, the parameters of the Bayes' classifier.

 The full likelihood function for $\bPsi$ is given by

 where

 is the log likelihood function for $\bPsi$ formed on the basis of the missing-label indicators $m_j\,(j=1,\,\ldots,\,n)$ and $\log L_{\rm PC}^{(\rm ig)}(\btheta)$ is the log likelihood (\ref{eq:11}) formed ignoring the mechanism for the missing class labels.